Prospects for $B_c^+$ and $B^+\to \tau^+ \nu_\tau$ at FCC-ee: Additional exclusive samples

 \section{Additional exclusive samples}

-Only new samples (the ones not used in~\cite{Amhis_2021}) are listed here.
-For the final paper, will probably make a full list of samples together.
-These decays modes are selected by studying the decay chains in inclusive events passing baseline BDT selections.
+All samples listed in Tab.
+2 of~\cite{Amhis_2021} are used in this work.
+Additional samples are listed in Tab.~\ref{tab:excl_bb} for $Z\ to b\bar{b}$ process and Tab.~\ref{tab:excl_cc} for $Z \to c\bar{c}$ process.
+These decays modes are selected by studying the decay chains in inclusive events that pass baseline BDT selections.
 Decays modes with the highest occurrence in those events are selected for exclusive sample generation.

-Clear patterns of $B\to Dl\nu$ or $B \to DD$ are seen in Zbb events.
-Decays of c-hadrons do not exhibit such patterns except the fully leptonic decays.
-The few hadronic decay modes are choose to represent high-multiplicity c-hadron decays.